How to Make Dark Roux for Gumbo

 How to Make Gumbo Roux

-After 5 minutes, turn heat to medium-low.
-Continue stirring.
-After about 5 minutes you will have a blond roux.
+2. Heat over medium-high heat and stir continuously.
+After about 5 minutes, you will have a blond roux.

 Traditional roux making sound a little too intense for you?
 Go the easier route and make an Oven Roux or a Microwave Roux.
 You can even buy pre-made roux in a jar!